jamesplease/router-comparison/README.md

 Whether or not there's an abstraction for canceling navigation.

-In Ember and React Router, you get the opportunity for each route to specify whether the transition should be cancelled or not.
+In Ember and React Router you get the opportunity for each route to specify whether the transition should be cancelled or not.

 In UI-Router and Stateman, an event is fired on the router itself that allows you to cancel the